The Hilbert symbol in the Hodge standard conjecture: Reduction to tensor generators

-\end{definition} \begin{prop} If a filtered-CM-space is symmetric (Definition $\ref{def CM module}$) then its corresponding filtered-$\varphi$-module is admissible. \end{prop} \begin{dem} Admissibility is stable under tensor product and direct factor, hence it is enough to study a set of tensor generators of the symmetric filtered-$\varphi$-modules.
-Choose as such a set the collection $\{V(\tau)\}_{\tau \in \Gamma}$ where a given $V(\tau)$ is determined by the choice of the following list of integers On the other hand a given $V(\tau)$ is nothing but the fundamental filtered-CM-space where the fixed embedding $F \subset \tilde{F}$ is chosen to be $\tau$ (instead of $\iota$).
-Hence it is enough to show admissibility for the fundamental filtered-CM-space (for all pairs $(F,\iota)$).
-By \cite{MR1779803} it is enough to check the condition of weakly-admissibility.
+\end{definition} \begin{remark} By construction, the set of fundamental filtered-CM-spaces $\{F(\tau)\}_{\tau \in \Gamma}$ is a family of tensor generators of the category of symmetric filtered-CM-spaces. \end{remark}

-Let $V$ be the fundamental filtered-CM-space and $D$ its corresponding filtered-$\varphi$-module.
+\begin{prop} If a filtered-CM-space is symmetric (Definition $\ref{def CM module}$) then its corresponding filtered-$\varphi$-module is admissible. \end{prop} \begin{dem} Admissibility is stable under tensor product and direct factor, hence it is enough to study the set $\{F(\tau)\}_{\tau \in \Gamma}$ of tensor generators of the symmetric filtered-$\varphi$-modules, {\itshape cf.} Remark \ref{rem:tensor_gen}.
+Hence it is enough to show admissibility for the fundamental filtered-CM-space $F(\iota)$ (for all pairs $(F,\iota)$).
+Let $D$ be the filtered-$\varphi$-module corresponding to $F(\iota)$ by Lemma \ref{equiv CM module}.
+By \cite{MR1779803} it is enough to check the condition of weakly-admissibility for $D$.
 The Newton polygon is constantly zero by construction.
 Hence the only sub-filtered-$\varphi$-modules which might contradict the condition of weakly-admissibility are those containing the eigenline $L$ of de Rham valuation one.
 Let $N$ be such a module and let us show that $N=D$, which will give the admissibility.
 It is not restrictive to assume that $N$ is stable through the action of $F$, by \cite{MR1944572}*{Proposition~3.1.1.5} (or by a short direct argument).
 Then the inclusion $N^{\varphi = \id} \subset D^{\varphi = \id}$ is $F$-equivariant, hence $N^{\varphi = \id}=0$ or $N^{\varphi = \id} = D^{\varphi = \id}$.
 On the other hand, as $D$ is generated by its $\varphi$-invariant part, the Newton slopes of $N$ are also zero, {\itshape cf.} \cite[\S(1.3) and Lemma 1.3.4]{MR563463}.
 Now, it is well-know that for any $\Fro$-module $Q$ we have $\dim_{\Qp}(Q^{\Fro = \id} )\leq \dim_{\tilde{F}_a}(Q) $.
 By construction $\dim_{\Qp}(D^{\Fro = \id}) = \dim_{\tilde{F}_a} (D)$ and $N$ is not zero (it contains $L$); thus by arguing on the dimension over $\Qp$ in the exact sequence

 we get $N^{\varphi = \id}= D^{\Fro = \id}$.
 Therefore $N=D$. \end{dem} \begin{definition} Let $V$ be a symmetric filtered-CM-space, $D$ be the corresponding admissible filtered $\varphi$-module ({\itshape cf.} Lemma~\ref{equiv CM module} and Proposition \ref{prop admissibility}).
 Let $W$ be the crystalline representation of $G_{\tilde{F}}$ corresponding to $D$ via Fontaine's $p$-adic comparison theorem.
 Consider the identification